sametsafak/samplate/README.md

 Command  | Description
 -------- | -----------
 watch | Starts watch mode
-styles:scss | Creates css files with sass files.
+styles:scss | Compiles css files from sass files.
 Creates sourcemaps, autoprefixes, and minifies scripts:bundle | Bundle script files (without import/export using).
 Babel is included so you can write es6 codes.
 They will be transpiled via Babel to es5!
-Creates sourcemaps also eslint | Lints the scripts that you set inside of gulp.config.js file optimizeImages | Optimize images (gif, jpeg, svg, png) fileinclude | Compile htmls with added partials like header.html, footer.html etc copy:images | Copy images to dist folder
+You can enable or disable babel for each bundle inside of _gulp.config.js_ file.
+It creates sourcemaps also eslint | Lints the scripts.
+You can enable or disable if for each bundle _gulp.config.js_ file optimizeImages | Optimize images (gif, jpeg, svg, png) fileinclude | Compile htmls with added partials like header.html, footer.html etc copy:images | Copy images to dist folder